April 1, 2026

 A constructive discharge example involves your employer making your working conditions so intolerable that a reasonable person in your position would feel forced to resign.
 You technically quit, but California law treats it the same as a firing.
 Common constructive discharge situations include severe demotions after a protected complaint, targeted schedule changes designed to push you out, and unchecked harassment your employer refuses to address after you reported it.

-Can My Employer Fire Me for Refusing to Do Something Illegal?
+Can I Be Fired for Refusing to Do Something Illegal in California?

-What Types of Damages Can I Recover in a Wrongful Termination Lawsuit?
+What Damages Can I Recover in a California Wrongful Termination Case?

 If you win a wrongful termination lawsuit, you can recover back pay, future lost earnings, emotional distress damages, and in cases of particularly serious employer misconduct, punitive damages.
 Some claims also allow you to recover attorney fees from your employer.
 The damages available depend on the legal theory behind your claim and the facts of your case.
 For a full overview of what you may be able to recover, visit our wrongful termination overview page.